VitorNunesCPT/claude-task-master/README-task-master.md

 3. Place your PRD document in the `scripts/` directory (e.g., `scripts/prd.txt`)
 4. Open Cursor's AI chat and switch to Agent mode

-### Setting up MCP in Cursor

-To enable enhanced task management capabilities directly within Cursor using the Model Control Protocol (MCP):

-1. Go to Cursor settings
-2. Navigate to the MCP section
-3. Click on "Add New MCP Server"
-4. Configure with the following details:
-   - Name: "Task Master"
-   - Type: "Command"
-   - Command: "npx -y task-master-ai"
-5. Save the settings

-Once configured, you can interact with Task Master's task management commands directly through Cursor's interface, providing a more integrated experience.

 ### Initial Task Generation